 - My article How to Act Like an Audiobook Narrator, which discusses text analysis and includes comments from other industry pros specifically about voicing characters of the other gender.

-- Coach and narrator Pat Fraley offers the free MP3 about character development Working Inside Out.
+- Coach and narrator Pat Fraley offers many lessons about character development on his page of free lessons.
+Look for the entry titled Working Inside Out.

 - APA members will find at least 2 past webinars on distinguishing characters under the Resources/Webinars menu option after logging in to audiopub.org: